rozek/node-red-user-management-example/README.md

 ## REST Interface ##

-### POST /user/&lt;email-address&gt;/register ###
+### POST /user/&lt;user-id&gt;/register ###

 * POST without body
-* &lt;email-address&gt; must be a valid email address (max.
+* &lt;user-id&gt; must be a valid email address (max.
 64 char.s long) which is neither currently registered nor the new address of an account which is currently being renamed
 * the requesting user does not have to authenticate him/herself
-* if all conditions are met a registration email will be sent to the given &lt;email-address&gt;
+* if all conditions are met a registration email will be sent to the given &lt;user-id&gt;
 * warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email

-### POST /user/&lt;email-address&gt;/send-confirmation-message ###
+### POST /user/&lt;user-id&gt;/send-confirmation-message ###

 * POST without body
-* &lt;email-address&gt; must be the email address of an account which still has to be confirmed (either because it has just been registered or because it is the new address of an account which is currently being renamed)
+* &lt;user-id&gt; must be the email address of an account which still has to be confirmed (either because it has just been registered or because it is the new address of an account which is currently being renamed)
 * the requesting user does not have to authenticate him/herself
-* if all conditions are met, another registration email (with the original deadline) will be sent to the given &lt;email-address&gt;
+* if all conditions are met, another registration email (with the original deadline) will be sent to the given &lt;user-id&gt;
 * warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email

-### POST /user/&lt;email-address&gt;/confirm ###
+### POST /user/&lt;user-id&gt;/confirm ###

 * will be used either to confirm a newly registered account or to confirm the new email address of an existing account
 * **confirming a newly registered account**
   * POST with form variables `newPassword`, `agreedToDPS`, `agreedToTOS` and the confirmation `Token` from the submitted confirmation link, at least
-  * &lt;email-address&gt; must be the email address of an account which still has to be confirmed because it has just been registered
+  * &lt;user-id&gt; must be the email address of an account which still has to be confirmed because it has just been registered
   * the requesting user does not have to authenticate him/herself
   * `newPassword` must contain a valid password (in this example, with at least 12 char.s and no other constraints)
   * `agreedToDPS` must be `true`